Browse by Medical Category

-The Massachusetts General Hospital Center for Pain Medicine treats both acute and chronic low back and neck pain with a range of therapies.
+The Massachusetts General Hospital Pain Management Center treats both acute and chronic low back and neck pain with a range of therapies.
 Acute pain is pain that has been present for less than 12 weeks.
 We may use traditional treatments such as medication, injections and physical therapy to treat your pain.
 Injections such as epidural steroid injections, facet joint injections, piriformis injections, sacroiliac joint injections and trigger point injections treat pain by delivering anti-inflammatory medicine to affected areas.

 Pain that lasts more than 12 weeks is considered to be chronic pain.
 We may recommend more intensive treatments, such as spinal cord stimulators or radiofrequency ablation, to address these conditions.
 Spinal cord stimulation is an advanced therapy that reduces pain through a small device implanted in the back.
 This device sends electrical pulses to the spinal cord, interfering with the nerve impulses that make you feel pain.